-Testing Irregularities
+Testing Incidents

-This section describes the different types of testing irregularities that might result from district testing personnel actions taken before, during, and after testing and includes examples of both procedural irregularities and serious violations.
-Testing personnel should understand the distinctions between different types of irregularities so that any that occur may be properly reported and addressed.
+There are two types of testing incidents that might result from district testing personnel actions taken before, during, and after testing-procedural testing irregularities and serious testing violations.
+Testing personnel should understand the distinctions between different types of testing incidents so that any that occur may be properly reported and addressed.